bert2/VsEnvironmentColorsFinder/README.md

 * Uses [CIE76](https://en.wikipedia.org/wiki/Color_difference#CIE76) to match colors instead of Euclidean distance.
 * Resizable layout, because the property names can get really long.

+## Usage

+* Just clone this repo and run the project `EnvironmentColorsFinder` with Visual Studio.
+* Visual Studio might complain about the `ColorDatabaseGenerator` project when you don't have the VSSDK installed.
+You don't have to install it to run the main application though.
+Just unload that project and you should be good to go.

 ## Credits

 * [Orignal version](http://niahtextfilter.com/environmentcolorsfinder) ([source code](https://bitbucket.org/grantdavies/vsenvironmentcolorsfinder/src/master)) was created by [Grant Davies](https://twitter.com/GrantTheAnt).